The 20 Biggest Benefits of Blogging

 But over time, as you write more posts and share more of your expertise, you’re website will change from ‘just another blog’ into a powerful demonstration of your knowledge in a field.
 When somebody visits your site and sees the insights you’ve shared on a subject, along with the community of people who respect and seek that insight, it will be clear that you’re genuinely an expert in the field.

 Being an expert is a good thing.
-You may get consideration for careers, awards, or consulting opportunities.

 #10 Build a Network